-During 2020, Lodbrok identified four companies within our portfolio with which we sought to engage.
-We prioritised these companies on the basis of the clear need for and likely success of target action to address the perceived issue.
-Given our investment focus on European credit opportunities, the companies we identified were all European issuers.
-Owing to the way in which our funds and accounts are structured and managed, these companies are held in the portfolios of all of our funds and accounts.
+During 2021, Lodbrok worked with two companies within its portfolio to interview and select an appropriate board of directors.
 Our engagement encompassed topics relating to board constitution; conflicts of interest; diversity and inclusion; and climate change.

-In respect of three of our engagement initiatives during 2020, we were able to secure positive progress towards ESG outcomes, including in respect of corporate governance, gender diversity within company boards, and climate change.
+In each case, we were able to secure positive progress towards ESG outcomes, including in respect of corporate governance, gender diversity within company boards, and climate change, as detailed above under Principle 7 and below.